endurance12916/portfolio-iro/_portfolio/jams.md

 ## Summary

-This is my ReactJS starter project, a music album with a simple media player.
+This is my React starter project, a music album with a simple media player.